Board of Directors

 Walter H. Moos, Ph.D.

 Walter H. Moos, Ph.D. joined us as a director in March 1997.
 Dr. Moos is currently Chief Executive Officer of ShangPharma Innovation, Inc., a privately held biotechnology incubator, investor, and partnering organization.
 He retired from his position as President of SRI Biosciences in 2016 after more than a decade at the independent nonprofit SRI International (Stanford Research Institute).
-From 1997 to 2004, Dr. Moos served as the Chairman and Chief Executive Officer of MitoKor, Inc., which became the biopharmaceutical company MIGENIX, Inc., where he was a member of the board of directors from 2004 to 2008.
-Prior to that, he served as a Vice President of Chiron Corporation, and as a Vice President at the Parke-Davis Pharmaceutical Research Division of the Warner-Lambert Company.
+From 1997 to 2004, Dr. Moos served as Chairman and Chief Executive Officer of MitoKor, Inc., which became the biopharmaceutical company MIGENIX, Inc., where he was a member of the board of directors from 2004 to 2008.
+Prior to that, he served as a Vice President of Chiron Corp. (now Novartis), and as a Vice President at the Parke-Davis Pharmaceutical Research Division of the Warner-Lambert Co. (now Pfizer).
 He has been an adjunct Professor at the University of California San Francisco since 1992.
-He also has served as an adjunct faculty member at the University of Michigan and at James Madison University.
-Dr. Moos served on the board of directors of MIGENIX Inc., a biopharmaceutical company, from 2004 to 2008.
-He has also served on the boards of numerous private companies and several non-profit organizations.
-Dr. Moos has been an advisor to the National Academy of Sciences and venture capital firms.
-Dr. Moos holds an A.B. from Harvard University and a Ph.D. in Chemistry from the University of California, Berkeley.
+He has also served on the boards of numerous private companies and several non-profit organizations and has been an advisor to a wide range of organizations in the U.S. and around the world.
+Dr. Moos holds an A.B. from Harvard University and a Ph.D. in Chemistry from the University of California Berkeley.